TritonDataCenter/rfd/rfd/0164/README.md

 ### Repositories

-Absent explicit permission from the OSCO, all new repositories should be in GitHub, under the "joyent" GitHub account (that is, not under personal accounts).
+Absent explicit permission from the OSCO, all new repositories should be in GitHub, under the `joyent` GitHub organization (that is, not under personal accounts).
+As a corollary, any private repository within the "joyent" GitHub organization should not be made public without explicit permision from the OSCO.

 ### License